Tubbz-alt/ADTKM/usage.md

 # ADTKM Usage Guide
+This guide will give examples for commonly used commands and features that come with the installed packages needed for the project.
+You can get a feel for the functionality here and either conduct your own tests or follow the [walkthrough](./walkthrough.md) we put together.

 1. Refer to the installation and configuration guide to get everything set up properly.
 2. Set up cross-realm trust between the two servers.
 This will also require you to set up keytabs.